stratum/stratum/stratum/hal/bin/barefoot/README.md

     please refer to the P4Studio Build documentation.
 If you are using the reference BSP provided by Barefoot, you may also use P4Studio Build to install the BSP (see [below](#installing-the-reference-bsp-for-the-wedge)).
+    Also, we drop Thrift support in Stratum, the Stratum profile will be updated in next version.
+Now you need to remove the Thrift dependency by using `sed` command (see below) if you are using SDE version 8.8.0 or 8.9.1.
 ```
 cd $SDE/p4studio_build
+sed -i.bak '/package_dependencies/d; /thrift/d' profiles/stratum_profile.yaml  # For SDE version <= 8.9.1
 ./p4studio_build.py -up profiles/stratum_profile.yaml
 ```